 Instead, I experimented with different types of meditation including breathing meditation, sound healing & crystal bowls.
 All I can say is wow.
 I learned so much about myself during those classes.
 I also felt so much in my body that I didn’t let myself feel before.

-It’s only after leaving Ubud and seeking a centre that could offer as much variety in my future destinations & back home that I realized that no other place was the same.
+It was only after leaving Ubud and seeking a centre that could offer as much variety in my future destinations & back home that I realized that no other place was the same.
 So I kept my member’s card to put more credits on my return!

 Canggu, Bali: Daily Adventures!